clearlinux/clear-linux-documentation/source/bulk_provisioning.rst

    The `cloud-init Read the Docs`_ provides a guide on what may be configured after an install.
 Save it to the ``static/roles`` directory within the web hosting directory for ``ICIS``.
 Give the cloud-init file a name that resembles a role.
-For example, a role may be "compute" or "web" or "ciao".
+For example, a role may be "database" or "web" or "ciao".

 #.
 After creating roles (cloud-init files), define which roles to apply to
    which PXE clients by mapping them to the corrpsoinding MAC addresses of the